reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

     // Test case implementations
 }
 ```
+The above code example shows, how to import a test configuration annotated with @TestConfiguration using @Import annotation.

 ### Static Inner Class
 In this approach, the `@TestConfiguration` class is implemented as a static inner class in the test class itself.
 The Spring Boot test context will discover and load the `@TestConfiguration` by default if it's declared as a static inner class: